HydroniumLabs/h3o/ARCHITECTURE.md

 - `h3` contains tests that are run against the H3 reference implementation (differential testing).

-doctest are disabled because they are way slower than regular tests (one binary per example, and since we have one example per public function...)

 ### Fuzzing

 Fuzz targets for `cargo-fuzz` can be found under `fuzz`.